rkillickdev/plan-it-go/README.md

 ### **User Images**
 ___

 Users are presented with the option to 'upload image' for each place in their trip itinerary.
 Once directed to this page, they can select an image to upload.
-To prevent a situation where file upload causes the page to hang for an unacceptable amout of time, for now I have implemented code that only allows users to upload files under 2MB in size.
+To prevent a situation where file upload causes the page to hang for an unacceptable amount of time, for now I have implemented code that only allows users to upload files under 2MB in size.
 If the chosen file exceeds this size, users are presented with a warning modal and asked to choose a smaller file.

 ![PlanIt-Go add image](docs/features/pp4-features-add-image-updated-style.png)